nicopujia/website/content/coin-collector.md

 ---
 title: Coin Collector
 date: 2021-05
-tags: Desktop, Godot
+tags: Godot, Photoshop
-category: Video games
+category: Games
 lang: en
 status: published
 summary: Video game where you have to collect all the coins you can, avoiding the obstacles that appear every time you collect a coin.